 This is not to say that deciding to hire or fire is easy or can be made without impact as that’s never the case.
 For as much as we would our firing decisions to be “no brainers”, for employees who are marginal, not dramatically violating company policy or standards, following a process that may or may not lead to firing is critical to making the right decision – for you, your employee, your team.

 New managers, in particular, will struggle with firing decisions, particularly those where the performance issues are considered borderline.
 They recognize the serious impact a firing decision can have on their employee, their team, their customers, and ultimately their own careers.
 Some will obsess over these decisions to the point where they avoid them altogether – hoping the employee will somehow, some way, “get it” and become the productive team member everyone envisioned them to be when they were hired.

-In Jim Collin’s Good to Great, he made it clear that one of the primary missions of a leader was get and keep the right people on the “bus” (his word for team or company).
-He considered it the leaders most important job is to make good decisions about who to invite on the bus’s journey, and yes, on occasion, ask some bus riders to get off.
+In Jim Collin’s Good to Great, we all learned that one of the primary functions of a leader is to get and keep the right people on the “bus” (his word for team or company).
+He considered hiring firing to be one of the leaders most important jobs – making good decisions about who to invite to get on the bus, and yes, on occasion, to ask some folks to get off.

 Think about it this way – when a leader manages performance, sets standards, provides training and coaching to meet those standards, and provides feedback when the employee veers off track, it is the employee who gets to decide if they are going to meet the manager’s expectations, or not If the employee is either unable or unwilling to meet the expectations, they have the first option to terminate their own employment.